 From Jonas Salk to Thomas Starzl, the University of Pittsburgh has been home to researchers and faculty who have changed the face of medicine.
 The School of Nursing is proud to be part of that tradition of discovery and leadership: since the 1940s and 50s, we have been leading the evolution of nursing education and research -- and therefore, nursing practice.

 Through our highly-ranked baccalaureate and graduate education programs, we have provided the foundation for Pitt nurses to conduct caring and evidence-based practice around the globe and to contribute to the scientific base of nursing.
 Working with our primary clinical partner, we offer complex hands-on learning experiences at a variety of world-class facilities from Trauma 1 medical centers, community hospitals, non-profit clinics, cancer centers, primary care practices, and psychiatric institutes, to community organizations and patients’ homes.
-These internationally recognized facilities also provide opportunities for clinical research and collaboration with health care practitioners from every sector of the medical arena.
+These internationally recognized facilities also provide opportunities for clinical research and collaboration with health care practitioners and scientists from every sector of the medical arena.

 Jacqueline Dunbar-Jacob, PhD, RN, FAAN,

 Dean and Distinguished Service Professor of Nursing